 Secondly, there is the "somewhat odd"-ness of the Deception of Zeus episode.
 Brilliant as it is and also well-placed poetically as a temporary escape from all the fighting and tension, it still feels a bit off-topic.
 We could almost be tempted to call it a digression.
 Then there are the famous duals in book 9 (Homer is using a grammatical form indicating two people while there are three, apart from the two heralds (Il 9.183-98).
 This error appears to leave stitches visible in the patchwork.
 I suggest the following solution:

 Originally, the Embassy to Achilles was in the place of the Deception of Zeus.
 This fits: the Achaeans are desperate and send for Achilles.
 He refuses but a little later sends Patroclus.
-The poet (or "a poet") decided that the embassy had to be moved forward.
+Homer (or another poet also called Homer) decided that the embassy had to be moved forward.
 Phoenix(1) and possibly also Ajax and Odysseus took over from the heralds as the main ambassadors and the scene was partially re-composed.
 On a reason for this we can, as usual, only speculate.
 Perhaps he thought the poem went on for too long without Achilles appearing, perhaps he found the original sequence with Patroclus' death hard upon Achilles' refusal to fight, unsatisfactory.
 Too much climax in a short stretch of poem maybe so he decided to add a little water to the wine.
 But in the logic of the storyline the embassy would fit much better in the very centre of the poem.
 It must be noted that in terms of ring-composition, this fits perfectly.